“Morning..” My WhatsApp beeped It was my friend Melissa (She said we use Melissa), some minutes past 6.00 A.M, Thursday 25th.

 “Yes, I will… I need an opinion from you”

-“Well, I attended my county’s chapter, and it was a kind of a cash cow for the organizers, with all due respect.”
-She says, “I think it’s not taken as seriously as it should.”
+“Well, I attended my county’s chapter, and it was a kind of cash cow.”
+She says, “I think it’s not taken as seriously as it would.”

-I can see a huge retro clock’s hour hand lazily slash over an italics font curvy number ‘8’ behind her, and she complains about the time and her son waiting up.
+I can see a huge retro clock’s hour hand lazily slash over an italics font curvy 8 behind her, and she complains about the time and her son waiting up.
 She has to leave.

 “What can you tell my fans?”

 “If you are positive, live positively, eat well, take your meds, it’s cliché yes but just do it.
 Many of us are doing it, and you can hardly tell.
-For the negative, they should really keep it negative, and shun the stigma.
+For the negative, they should really keep their negative status.
 It’s not easy knowing you have to take a pill every day for the rest of your life.
 They should condomize or abstain, nobody ever died from abstaining, or have you ever read of any?”
 We both laugh.

 “What do you wish to achieve in this campaign?”